 Studies in 1976 employed acetylene reduction techniques for weekly or biweekly testing of nitrogen fixation in P. vulgaris.
 First, an understanding of parameters of fixation in a number of phenologically distinct bean cultivars was sought, then, explanations of observed differences were developed.
 Breeding for improved nitrogen fixation in beans was initiated as was a reevaluation of a number of inoculant strains.

-Parameters of nitrogen $(C_2H_4)$ fixation equivalent to a nitrogen gain of 41 kg/ha/ in beans
+Parameters of nitrogen (C2H4) fixation in beans